opsschool/curriculum/config_management.rst

 Salt states make use of modules and represent different module calls organised to achieve a specific purpose/result.

-Below you can find an example of such a **SLS** file, which purpose is to get Apache Web server installed and running:
+Below you can find an example of such a **SLS** file, whose purpose is to get Apache Web server installed and running:

 .. code-block:: yaml